telerik/winforms-docs/map/features/minimap.md

 ![map features minimap 001](images/map-features-minimap001.png)

-The __RadMap.ShowMiniMap__ property is responsible for showing or hiding the min map control.
+The RadMap.__ShowMiniMap__ property is responsible for showing or hiding the mini map control.

 #### Hide MiniMap